En stapel av böcker på ett rustikt träbord mot en rosa bakgrund. Överst ligger en uppslagen bok med sidorna utspridda, som om den fångats i rörelse.

 In this book Becker examines how people deny their own mortality and how this denial affects our lives and choices.
 It explores the psychology of death and why we so often search for ways to avoid or ignore the thought of death.

-• “The Death of Ivan” by Leo Tolstoy (Original title: “The Death of Ivan Ilyich”)
+• “The Death of Ivan Ilyich” by Leo Tolstoy

 A classic short story about Ivan Ilyich, a man who is confronted with his own death after a sudden illness.
 The book depicts his inner struggle and his thoughts on the meaning of life as he realizes that he has not lived an authentic life.